bespinian/trainings/container-hands-on/README.md

-Docker builds the image according to the instructions within the Dockerfile (located in current directory according to the "." period sign) and names it 'awesome-image' according to the `-t` option.
+Docker builds the image according to the instructions within the Dockerfile (located in current directory according to the "." period sign) and names it 'awesome-node' according to the `-t` option.

 Notice how you never had to install any nodejs runtime or tooling.
 It's all there inside the base image and it's